artefactual/atom-docs/user-manual/administer/settings.rst

 ..
 NOTE::

-   If a user selects a language that is not currently supported (i.e., where the content has not yet been translated through Transifex), AtoM will refresh the settings screen without implementing any changes.
+  If a user selects a language that is not currently supported, AtoM will refresh the settings screen without implementing any changes.

 **To remove a language:**